 - Skillet Brown Sugar Glazed Carrots (this page)

-Bring your cast iron skillet to medium high heat with the Tbsp of olive oil.
+- Bring your cast iron skillet to medium-high heat with the tablespoon of olive oil and whole or minced garlic.
 Once heated, add cut carrots and turn to coat all sides.
 Allow to cook for about 5 - 7 minutes without stirring, allowing sides to brown.

-Remove from heat, transfer to your servish dish and sprinkle with parsley (optional garnish).
+- Remove from heat, transfer to your serving dish and sprinkle with parsley (optional garnish).